shardulsrivastava/shardulsrivastava.github.io/_posts/2022-10-09-scaling-in-eks-with-karpenter-part-one.md

 ```
 ![pending pods](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/0glsctppx7ovfebtn8kg.png)

-Initially Nginx pod is pending, `karpenter` detects a pending pod and kicks in to create a node to accomodate the pending pod, Check the `karpenter` cntroller logs to see the details :
+Initially Nginx pod is pending, `karpenter` detects a pending pod and kicks in to create a node to accommodate the pending pod, Check the `karpenter` controller logs to see the details :

 ```bash
 kubectl -n karpenter logs -f -l app.kubernetes.io/instance=karpenter -c controller